-It is the policy of the Authority to provide a working environment that is free from all forms of discrimination and conduct that is considered harassing, coercive or disruptive, to include sexual harassment.
-Actions, words, jokes or comments based on an individual's sex (including pregnancy), race, color, national origin, age (over 40), religion, disability, genetic information, sexual orientation and any other legally protected characteristic will not be tolerated.
+It is the policy of the Authority to provide a working environment that is free from all forms of discrimination and conduct that is considered harassing, coercive, intimidating, or disruptive, to include sexual harassment.
+Actions, words, jokes or comments based on an individual's sex (including pregnancy), race, color, national origin, age (over 40), religion, disability, genetic information, sexual orientation, gender identity, pregnancy, childbirth and related medical conditions, hairstyles, hair textures, and any other legally protected characteristic will not be tolerated.
 This policy includes reporting procedures and remedies in the event of harassing behavior.